amiot99/gpu-inference-microservice/README.md

 This project is a minimal, production-style microservice for GPU-accelerated image classification.
 It uses a pre-trained ResNet18 model from PyTorch, wrapped in a FastAPI server, and containerized with Docker.

+Additionally, it includes Kubernetes deployment configurations for easy scaling and orchestration.

 What It Does

 - Accepts image uploads via a `/predict` endpoint
 - Runs inference using a GPU-enabled ResNet18 model
 - Returns the predicted class label (e.g., “golden retriever”)
+- Deployable via Docker and Kubernetes

 Tech Stack
 - PyTorch (ResNet18, pretrained on ImageNet)
 - FastAPI for the web server
 - Docker for containerization
+- Kubernetes for orchestration and scaling
 - Uvicorn for serving the API